Betamax: Industrial and professional usage

 Sony also offered a range of industrial Betamax products, a Beta I-only format for industrial and institutional users.
 These were aimed at the same market as U-Matic equipment, but were cheaper and smaller.
 The arrival of Betacam reduced the demand for both industrial Beta and U-Matic equipment.

 For the professional and broadcast video industry, Sony derived Betacam from Betamax.
-Released in 1982, Betacam became the most widely used videotape format in ENG (electronic news gathering), replacing the .75 in wide U-matic tape format.
-Betacam and Betamax are similar in some ways- early versions of Betacam used the same video cassette shape, used the same oxide tape formulation with the same coercivity, and recorded linear audio tracks in the same location of the tape.
+Released in 1982, Betacam became the most widely used videotape format in electronic news gathering, replacing the .75 in wide U-matic tape format.
+Betacam and Betamax are similar in some ways- early versions of Betacam used the same videocassette shape, used the same oxide tape formulation with the same coercivity, and recorded linear audio tracks in the same location of the tape.
 However, in the key area of video recording, Betacam and Betamax use completely different on-tape formats.

-Betamax also had a significant part to play in the music recording industry, when Sony introduced its PCM (pulse-code modulation) digital recording system as an encoding box/PCM adaptor that connected to a Betamax recorder.
+Betamax also had a significant part to play in the music recording industry, when Sony introduced its pulse-code modulation (PCM) digital recording system as an encoding box/PCM adaptor that connected to a Betamax recorder.
 The Sony PCM-F1 adaptor was sold with a companion Betamax VCR SL-2000 as a portable digital audio recording system.
 Many recording engineers used this system in the 1980s and 1990s to make their first digital master recordings.
+Later models using the same format included the Sony PCM-501ES, PCM-601ES (includes S/PDIF input and outputs) and PCM-701ES.